 Where do we go from here?

 You have other options.
-We recommend checking out our complete list of Hootsuite alternatives, which offer all the features of Hootsuite and even more but for less than half the price.
+We recommend checking out our complete list of Hootsuite alternatives, which offer all the features of Hootsuite and even more but @ 50% of the price.

-We also encourage you to see if Statusbrew is a perfect fit for you.
-That's why we offer a free trial.
+We also encourage you to see if Statusbrew is a perfect fit for you, so we offer a free trial.
 Sign up and try it out for yourself; no strings are attached.